Battle of Mount Algidus: Background

 The government of Rome was already shared between the original Romans, the Latin and Sabine peoples.
 For example, the Quinctia gens, who had a major influence on Roman public life during this time, were of Latin origin.
 The Hernici were allied to Rome; the Etruscans were not impinging on the Romans, even though the Etruscan town of Veii was close to Rome.

 The greatest enemies of Rome at this time were the Volsci and the Aequi.
 The Volsci were based in territory to the southeast of Rome, while the Aequi were based to the east.
 The Aequi kept attacking Rome and its surroundings, either alone or with allies.
 In particular, the Aequi moved from the Apennine Mountains towards Tusculum.
 Their attacks disturbed trade and commercial communications along the Via Latina, as well as throughout Roman territory.

 The situation at Rome in this time was disturbing.
 There were conflicts between the Roman patricians and plebeians.
 There was also a revolt by the slaves of Rome.
 During the revolt, the Capitol was held by the slaves for a lengthy period, along with the most important temples of Rome.
 It was during this revolt that consul Publius Valerius Poplicola had died.
 The revolt ended only with the arrival of an army from Tusculum, led by the Tusculan dictator Lucius Mamilius.
-Meanwhile, Cincinnatus was appointed consul to replace Publicola.
+Meanwhile, Cincinnatus was appointed consul to replace Poplicola.

 In 459 BC, the Aequi occupied Tusculum.
 In response to the threat, the Romans decided to send an army to help the allied city, under the command of the consul Lucius Cornelius Maluginensis.
 In addition, the consul Quintus Fabius Vibulanus, who was at that point besieging Antium, moved his forces to attack Tusculum.
 In the end, the Tusculans were able to recapture their city, with Vibulanus killing many Aequi near Mount Algidus.
 A truce was then arranged with the Aequi.

 The following year, 458 BC, the Aequi broke the truce.
 They attacked Tusculum again, and camped near Algidus; at the same time, a Sabine army moved against Rome.
 Two Roman armies were formed in haste: the consul Gaius Nautius Rutilus planned to move against the Aequian territories, while his colleague, Lucius Minucius Esquilinus Augurinus, planned to move against the Aequi camped near the mountain.

 Minucius did not attack the Aequi, who by nightfall had started to build a fortification all around the Roman camp.
 Since Nautius did not know how to handle the situation, Cincinnatus, whose brief term as consul had ended, was nominated dictator.